-Archives of Sexuality and GenderThis link opens in a new windowFull text archive including material on LGBTQ experiences in the C20, as well as rare book content focused on all sexualities.
+Archives of Sexuality and GenderThis link opens in a new windowFull text archive including material on LGBTQ experiences in the 20th century, as well as rare book content focused on all sexualities.
 The LGBTQ collections are drawn from hundreds of international institutions and organizations, including individuals of different races, ethnicities, ages, religions & political orientations.
-The books cover C16-C20, are drawn from previously restricted collections and cover sex, sexuality and gender issues.
+The books cover content from the 16th to 20th centuries and are drawn from previously restricted collections and cover sex, sexuality and gender issues.

 New content added: Sex and Sexuality, Sixteenth to Twentieth Century

 Defining GenderThis link opens in a new windowUK primary source materials from 1450 to 1910 relating to the study of history, literature, sociology and education from a gendered perspective.
 Documents include ephemera, pamphlets & periodicals, education documents, books, personal writings, business records, government papers, ballads and literature.

 Gender: Identity and Social ChangeThis link opens in a new windowPrimary sources from the U.S., Canada, the U.K. and Australia.documenting women's lived experiences of suffrage, gender roles, the feminist movement, the mens movement, employment, education, the body, the family, and government and politics.
 Date coverage is from the 19th century to early 21st century.